milkshakeiii/pygame/README.md

 # pyunicodegame

-A pygame library for TUI-style unicode graphics with sprites, animations, particles, lighting, and camera systems.
+A pygame library for TUI-style unicode graphics with sprites, animations, particles, lighting, and a camera system.

 ## Features